kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

 #### Cloud-init user-data as clear text

-In the example below, a SSH key is stored in the cloudInitNoCloud Volume’s userData field as clean text.
-There is a corresponding disks entry that references the cloud-init volume and assigns it to the VM’s device.
+In the example below, a SSH key is stored in the cloudInitNoCloud Volume's userData field as clean text.
+There is a corresponding disks entry that references the cloud-init volume and assigns it to the VM's device.

     # Create a VM manifest with the startup script